gngdb/llamass/README.md

 After installing `llamass` a console script is provided to unpack the `tar.bz2` files downloaded from the [AMASS][] website:

 ```
-fast_amass_unpack -n 4 <dir with .tar.bz2 files> <dir to save unpacked data>
+fast_amass_unpack -n 4 --verify <dir with .tar.bz2 files> <dir to save unpacked data>
 ```

 This will unpack the data in parallel in 4 jobs and provides a progress bar.
+The `--verify` flag will `md5sum` the directory the files are unpacked to and check it against what I found when I unpacked it.
+It'll also avoid unpacking tar files that have already been unpacked by looking for saved `.hash` files in the target directory.
+It's slower but more reliable and recovers from incomplete unpacking.

 Alternatively, this can be access in the library using the `llamass.core.unpack_body_models` function: